KurtPfeifle/AppImageSpec/draft.md

 ### Metadata

-Setion to be expanded; additional metadata is being discussed on <https://github.com/probonopd/AppImageKit/issues/59>
+Section to be expanded; additional metadata is being discussed on <https://github.com/probonopd/AppImageKit/issues/59>

 #### AppStream

-An [AppImage] **SHOULD** ship AppStream metadata in `usr/share/metainfo/$ID.appdata.xml` with `$ID` being the AppStream ID.
+An [AppImage] **SHOULD** ships AppStream metadata in `usr/share/metainfo/$ID.appdata.xml` with `$ID` being the AppStream ID.
 Shipping AppStream information enables the [AppImage] to be discoverable in application centers and/or application directory websites.
 If it does, then it **MUST** follow the AppStream [guidelines for applications](https://github.com/hughsie/appstream-glib#guidelines-for-applications).
 See [examples](https://packages.debian.org/search?searchon=contents&keywords=appdata.xml&mode=filename&suite=unstable&arch=any) for such files in the debian repository.

 #### Update information